Grauenwolf/BrimstoneMissions/DocumentationDocNet/Town.md

 ## More Dangerous Unwanted Attention

-See offical FAQ v1.02 for optional rule.
+See official FAQ v1.02 for optional rule.

 ## Feudal Village New Locations